danielaparker/jsoncons/doc/ref/encode_json.md

 ### jsoncons::encode_json

-Serializes a C++ object to a JSON formatted string or stream. `encode_json` will work for all types that have [json_type_traits](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_type_traits.md) defined.
+Encode a C++ data structure to a JSON formatted string or stream. `encode_json` will work for all types that have [json_type_traits](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_type_traits.md) defined.

 #### Header